Katrina Smith Taylor

 Katrina Smith Taylor (born 23 April 1991) is a British épée fencer.
-Her club is Truro Fencing Club.
+She moved from Cornwall to Liverpool in 2012.
+Smith Taylor has been a firefighter at Merseyside Fire and Rescue Service since 2016.

 Smith Taylor finished 20th at the 2019 European Fencing Championships in Dusseldorf, Germany.
-In addition, she has competed for Great Britain at multiple World Cups and Satellites, winning two medals.
+In addition, she has competed for Great Britain at multiple World Championships, European Championships, Grand Prix, World Cups and Satellites, winning three medals in her career.